hRun/TA_cryptosuite/README.md

 # Support Add-on for Hypercrypto
-- **Authors**:		Simon Balz <simon@balz.me>, Mika Borner <mika.borner@gmail.com>, Christoph Dittmann <mulibu.flyingk@gmail.com>, Harun Kuessner <h.kuessner@posteo.de>
+- **Authors**:		Harun Kuessner <h.kuessner@posteo.de>, Simon Balz <simon@balz.me>, Mika Borner <mika.borner@gmail.com>, Christoph Dittmann <mulibu.flyingk@gmail.com>
+- **Maintainer**: Harun Kuessner <h.kuessner@posteo.de>
 - **Description**:	A Splunk> Support Add-On introducing the 'crypt' command for encrypting fields using RSA and decrypting RSA encrypted fields.
+Also introducing the 'hash'command for hashing fields.
-- **Version**: 		1.4
+- **Version**: 		1.5

 ## Introduction
 The Support Add-on for Hypercrypto provides a custom search commands which enables the user to encrypt and decrypt during search time using RSA.
+The Add-on provides a second custom search command for hashing fields.

 ## Features
  - Encrypt fields during search time using RSA